 Here’s why I’m in love with this tool:

-- You can pair it with a separate Dragon Anywhere app on your smartphone or bluetooth headset/mike to write literarally anywhere.
+- You can pair it with a separate Dragon Anywhere app on your smartphone or Bluetooth headset/mike to write literally anywhere.

 - It learns your most used words and phrases, even industry jargon (it’s like copy and paste for your words).

-- You can actually perform repititive functions with it like creating documents.
+- You can actually perform repetitive functions with it like creating documents.